sohrowardi/Woven-Label-Price-Calculator/README.md

 5. If you choose to exit, the script will display previous amounts and the total.

 **Note:** Ensure that you enter valid numerical values for the parameters.
-If an invalid input is detected, the script will prompt you to enter a number.
+If an invalid input is detected, the script will prompt you to enter a number. and run pyinstaller Woven-Label-Price-Calculator.py --onefile --windowed to have a .exe file

 ### Example: